 - Out-of-State Sex Offender Registry: A search of another’s state or territory’s sex offender registry.

-The HHS Centralized Background Check Unit is required to do background checks to see if a person has a criminal history or an abuse and neglect history that might be a risk to the health and safety of children.
+The HHS Centralized Background Check Unit is required to do background checks to find out if a person has a criminal history or an abuse and neglect history that might be a risk to the health and safety of children.
 Background checks are required for:

 - Child Care providers